SaschaJohn/mb2130-docker/ReadMe.md

 Afterwards the printer is available in the print service

+## Container Execution

 To run this container, the cups port 631 has to be exposed:

 docker run -p "631:631" darkmessiah/ubuntu:qus1

+You can also use docker-compose to run with the attached docker-compose.yml file:

+docker-compose up -d

+### Note

 Since this image is x86_64 only due to the driver binaries, it can't be run on other architectures.
 However there is a possibility to run it on a RaspberryPi 4 linux/arm/v7 with the help of qemu.

 To do so, you need to install the qemu user files and register them for the image target architecture x86_64: